market update

 Here’s a snippet from the Real Estate Board’s Monthly Update:

-Across all detached, attached and apartment property types, the sales-to-active listings ratio for June 2023 is 31.4 per cent.
-By property type, the ratio is 20.9 per cent for detached homes, 38.5 per cent for townhomes, and 39.4 per cent for apartments.
-Analysis of the historical data suggests downward pressure on home prices occurs when the ratio dips below 12 per cent for a sustained period, while home prices often experience upward pressure when it surpasses 20 per cent over several months.
+Across all detached, attached and apartment property types, the sales-to-active listings ratio for May 2025 is 13.4 per cent.
+By property type, the ratio is 10.2 per cent for detached homes, 17.4 per cent for attached, and 14.7 per cent for apartments.

-The MLS® Home Price Index composite benchmark price for all residential properties in Metro Vancouver is currently $1,203,000.
-This represents a 2.4 per cent decrease over June 2022 and a 1.3 per cent increase compared to May 2023.
+The MLS® Home Price Index composite benchmark price for all residential properties in Metro Vancouver is currently $1,177,100.
+This represents a 2.9 per cent decrease over May 2024 and a 0.6 per cent decrease compared to April 2025.

 Onto the stats: